Tech-at-DU/BotShop-iOS/P03-CollectionView-Setup/content.md

 ```

 ## Setup the Data Source and Delegate
-Let's set the `dataSource` and delegate of the collection view in the `viewDidLoad()` method.
+Let's set the `dataSource` and `delegate` of the collection view in the `viewDidLoad()` method.

 ```swift
 collectionView.dataSource = self
 collectionView.delegate = self
 ```

-You should immediately see 2 errors:
+Don't be alarmed, you should now see 2 errors:

 ```swift
 Cannot assign value of type 'NewOrderViewController' to type...